WAIHONGGR/testing/frontend/src/components/profile/README.md

 # Profile Components

-This directory contains all the profile-related components for the TARUMT Learning Management System, organized by user role for better maintainability.
+This directory contains all the profile-related components for the TARUMT Learning Management System, specifically for student profiles.

 ## Component Structure